 In general insurers do not dictate any specific requirements for file retention.
-They do require firms to ensure they comply with the Law Society/ Solicitors Regulation Authority (SRA) or statutory requirements governing retention of certain documents.
+They do, however, require firms to ensure they comply with the Law Society/ Solicitors Regulation Authority (SRA) or statutory requirements governing retention of certain documents.
 For example Regulation 40 of the Money Laundering Regulations 2017 requires due diligence records on clients to be retained for five years from the date on which the retainer is concluded.
 Beyond that, insurers expect firms will take a considered and careful approach to file retention.
 It is very difficult to defend a claim where a file has been destroyed, so it is important that this issue is addressed and for firms to be clear what their policy is.

 Many consider that the minimum period any file should be archived for is six years from the completion of the work, which under the Limitation Act 1980 is the primary limitation period for claims in contract and tort.
 However, there is a good argument to say that seven years should be the starting point to take into account the four month period during which a claim form issued on the last day of the limitation period would remain valid for service.
 Seven years would also allow for any extensions of time in relation to service.
 Having said that, consideration also needs to be given to section 14B of the Limitation Act 1980 which sets out the circumstances in which limitation can be extended up to a maximum longstop date of 15 years.
 If a potential claimant is a person under a “disability”, as defined by the Limitation Act, then the commencement of the limitation period could be delayed even longer than this.
 It is therefore apparent that a “one size fits all” approach to file retention is not the way forward.

 Firms should consider an appropriate policy with these limitation issues in mind.
 With the increasing trend towards electronic filing there is at least less cost sensitivity when determining the best practice your firm should adopt with reference to time frames.
-Based on our knowledge and experience of claims against solicitors, overleaf we offer suggestions as a starting point for discussions within your firm.
+Based on our knowledge and experience of claims against solicitors, below we offer suggestions as a starting point for discussions within your firm.

 • County Court Litigation